-- All users of any District data system (Mainframe, ERP, Infinite Campus, ParentLink, Food Service, etc.) must have (1) authorization of the appropriate administrator, (2) an approved access form (DP-403, etc.) and (3) the training required for the specific program.
-The respective site administrator is responsible for reporting changes in employee status that may affect computer access and authorization. - All District employees who utilize computers shall be required to change their network (Active Directory, Windows, etc.) password every 90 days.
-ERP users will also be required to change their password every 90 days. - All District employees who utilize computers shall be required to keep District- approved security (e.g., anti-virus, anti-spyware) software enabled on their computer and to accept current anti-virus definitions (signatures) when provided. - Computer passwords must not be shared with anyone, nor should anyone be allowed to use computers when logged on under another's personal password.
-For assistance with a password, employees contact the Technology Support Help Desk 0099-3300 (702-799-3300). - Personal (NRS 603A.040) and sensitive information may not be copied to an external storage device, such as a thumb drive, handheld, or Smartphone, unless specifically authorized and must be encrypted (NRS 603A.040) or secured to prevent unauthorized access. - If an employee has access to personal and sensitive information and is away from the work area for a period of time (lunch, breaks, preparation periods, etc.), the employee must secure access to the computer by a method such as a screen saver password. - Computer-generated output that contains sensitive information must be shredded before the material is recycled or disposed. - Software having the purpose of damaging the District's network resources or other systems is prohibited.
+- 1. All users of any District data system (Mainframe, ERP, Infinite Campus, ParentLink, Food Service, etc.) must have (1) authorization of the appropriate administrator, (2) an approved access request (DP-403, etc.) and (3) the training required for the specific program.
+The respective site administrator is responsible for reporting changes in employee status that may affect computer access and authorization. - 2.
+All District employees who utilize technology resources shall be required to change their CCSD Standard ID (Active Directory) password every 90 days.
+ERP and Mainframe users will also be required to change their password every 90 days. - 3.
+All District employees who utilize computers shall be required to keep District- approved security (e.g., antivirus, anti-spyware) software enabled on their computer and to accept current anti-virus definitions (signatures) and operating system updates when provided. - 4.
+Passwords must not be shared with anyone, nor should anyone be allowed to use technology resources when logged on using another's ID and password.
+For assistance with a password, visit myaccount.ccsd.net, or contact the Help Desk at 0099-3300 (702-799-3300). - 5.
+Personal (NRS 603A.040) and sensitive information may not be copied to an external storage device, such as a thumb drive, handheld smartphone, or personal cloud storage unless specifically authorized and must be encrypted (NRS 603A.040) or secured to prevent unauthorized access. - 6.
+If an employee has access to personal and sensitive information and is away from the work area for a period of time (lunch, breaks, preparation periods, etc.), the employee must secure access to the computer by a method such as a screen saver password. - 7.
+Computer-generated output that contains sensitive information must be shredded before the material is recycled or disposed. - 8.
+Software having the purpose of damaging the District's network resources or other systems is prohibited.

-All District computers and computer systems/technologies, such as networks, e-mail systems, and databases are CCSD property and subject to search, review, and audit at all times.
-No employee should have an expectation of privacy as to any District computer or other referenced system/technologies.
-Questions about computer network technology resources should be referred to the supervising administrator and/or to the Technology Support Help Desk, WAN 0099-3300, (702) 799-3300).
+All District technology resources, such as computers, tablets, networks, e-mail systems, and databases are CCSD property and subject to search, review, and audit at all times.
+No employee should have any expectation of privacy as to any District technology resource.
+Questions about technology resources should be referred to the supervising administrator and/or to the Help Desk, 0099-3300, (702) 799-3300.